-You can create an actor map to get an overview of the various stakeholders connected to the technology and who potentially influence technological development.
+The actor map provides you with an overview of various stakeholders connected to the technology and indicates who potentially influences technological development.
 Additionally, the actor analysis can help finding interesting collaborators, to select interview partners, or to identify actors with competing interests.

 1. Geels, F.W., The dynamics of transitions in socio-technical systems: A multi-level analysis of the transition pathway from horse-drawn carriages to automobiles (1860–1930).
 Technology Analysis & Strategic Management, 2005.
 17(4): p.
 445-476.